 Roast for 25 minutes, remove from the oven and set aside.

 Make the Potatoes

-- Add 4 large peeled and quartered yellow potatoes to a pot of cold water.
-Boil the potatoes until soft (about 20 minutes).
-Drain and mash well.
+Add the peeled and quartered yellow potatoes to a pot of cold water.
+Boil the potatoes until soft, about 20 minutes, then drain.

-- Add 1/4 cup milk, 1 tablespoon butter, 1 teaspoon sea salt and pepper to taste.
-Combine well, cover and set aside.
+Add the milk, butter, sea salt, and pepper.
+Combine well, cover, and set aside.

 Make the Trout

-- Serve fish with a side of mashed potatoes and roasted tomatoes.
+Plate the fish with the sides of mashed potatoes and roasted tomatoes.